ishandutta2007/beautiful-github-homepage/README.md

 *   `border_radius` - Corner rounding on the card.
 Default: `4.5`.

 > [!WARNING]\
-> We use caching to decrease the load on our servers (see <https://github.com/ishandutta2007/beautiful-github-homepage/issues/1471#issuecomment-1271551425>).
+> We use caching to decrease the load on our servers .
 Our cards have a default cache of 6 hours (21600 seconds).
 Also, note that the cache is clamped to a minimum of 6 hours and a maximum of 24 hours.
 If you want the data on your statistics card to be updated more often you can [deploy your own instance](#deploy-on-your-own) and set [environment variable](#disable-rate-limit-protections) `CACHE_SECONDS` to a value of your choosing.

 ##### Gradient in bg\_color